 Depending on the weather and on your chosen activities, base layers come in either full-length trousers and long-sleeved top, or short or no sleeved top and cropped trousers.
 They are worn close to the skin as the first insulating layer in cold weather (you can get specific cold-weather base layers) or they may be worn on their own and slightly looser in warm weather.

-Base layers designed for cold weather, like Decathlon’s Wedze Women’s Ski Base Layers, are usually thicker and longer in the body to allow them to be tucked into trousers.
-Base layers worn close to the skin usually come with a seam-free design and have bottoms to match the top.
+Base layers designed for cold weather, like Decathlon’s Wedze Women\'s Ski Base Layers, are usually thicker and longer in the body to allow them to be tucked into trousers.
+Base layers are worn close to the skin usually come with a seam-free design and have bottoms to match the top.

 Whilst cold-weather base layers are great for activities such as skiing, golf, and winter hikes, you’ll want a looser-fit thinner base layer for warm weather.
 Decathlon’s basketball protective base layer tops are a great choice for warmer conditions and can be paired with a pair of basketball shorts either on their own or under your walking trousers.